-At the Oregon National Primate Research Center (ONPRC), we seek to accelerate scientific discovery, foster innovative research, and develop biomedical technologies that help us understand, promote and improve human health and well being worldwide.
+At the Oregon National Primate Research Center (ONPRC), we seek to accelerate scientific discovery, foster innovative research, and develop biomedical technologies that help us understand, promote, and improve human health and well-being worldwide.

-To accomplish this mission, we use nonhuman primate (NHP) models — a crucial element in our research methodology that allows us to uncover the root causes of various disease and disorders, unlock the secrets of the brain, and unleash new methods of diagnostics and treatment at an unprecedented pace.Our goals are to:
+To accomplish this mission, we use nonhuman primate (NHP) models whose unique similarity to human physiology and pathology allows us to uncover the root causes of a wide spectrum of diseases and disorders, and develop new methods of diagnostics and treatment at an unprecedented pace.Our goals are to:

 - Conduct state-of-the-art research to uncover new cures, vaccines, and therapies.
 Because of the genetic similarity between NHPs and humans, we have the unique ability to create and test disease models that lead us to new discoveries in human health.
 Through the support of the National Institutes of Health (NIH) and other agencies and foundations, we have been able to use NHPs to develop groundbreaking treatments for diseases and conditions such as AIDS, depression, obesity, premature delivery, and cancer.